ibm-cloud-docs/ContinuousDelivery/toolchains_custom.md

 ## Other tool configurations

  After you configure the core components of your toolchain, you can include other tool integrations that add more functions to your toolchain.
 All additional tools require their own entry in the `toolchain.yml` file.
-Some tools also require that you add a separate YAML configuration file to `.bluemix` directory.
+Some tools also require that you add a separate YAML configuration file to the `.bluemix` directory.

  ![Files needed to define a toolchain](images/files_for_toolchain_with_additional_tools.png)